 13. Are Pangolins Social?

 Pangolins are not social animals and prefer to live a solitary life and only meet for mating purposes.
+They prefer to live and folage alone and are hardly ever seen in groups unless it is a mother with her young ones.

 Mothers usually stay with their offspring until about 2 years when the young are sexually mature and gets abandoned by the mother.

-14. How Do Pangolins Reproduce
+14. How Pangolins Reproduce

 Pangolins often give birth to one offspring at a time after a gestation period of between 70 and 140 days.
 Pangolins in Asia can occasionally give birth to 2 or three offspring at the same time, but this isn't the norm.